Simulate an artificial image#

 return bias_im

-bias_only = bias(synthetic_image, 1100, realistic=True)
+bias_only = bias(synthetic_image, 1100, realistic=False)

-fig = show_image(bias_only, cmap='gray', figsize=(10, 10))
+fig = show_image(bias_only, cmap='gray', show_colorbar=True, figsize=(6, 6))

-fig.set_title('Bias alone, bad columns included', fontsize=20)
+fig.set_title('Bias alone, no bad columns', fontsize=15)

-Text(0.5, 1.0, 'Bias alone, bad columns included')
+Text(0.5, 1.0, 'Bias alone, no bad columns')

 Now create realistic bias frame by adding bias and read noise together.
+Note that we did not include any cosmic rays.

-fig = show_image(noise_im + bias_only, cmap='gray', figsize=(10, 10))
+fig = show_image(noise_im + bias_only, cmap='gray', figsize=(6, 6), show_colorbar=True)

 fig.set_title('Realistic bias frame', fontsize=20)